ArctiqTeam/copilot-bootcamp/Labs/Lab 3.1 - Safe Landing/README.md

 - Open the `Controllers/FlightsController.ts`.

-- Inspect the `saveFlightLog` method and notice the code directly embeds `flightId` and `message` from user input into the SQL query, which could lead to SQL injection.
+- Inspect the `saveFlightLog` method and notice the code directly embeds `flightNumber` and `message` from user input into the SQL query, which could lead to SQL injection.

 - Select all content of the method `saveFlightLog`.